--Have the groom keep a hanky or tissue in his tux for you during the ceremony.
+-Have your partner keep a hanky or tissue in his/her tux for you during the ceremony.

 Do not get drunk before the ceremony .

 I REPEAT, DO NOT GET DRUNK BEFORE THE CEREMONY!
 Limit the amount of booze before the wedding or do not drink until after the ceremony.
 I have seen way too many brides and grooms unable to do the wedding activities, stand up straight, or function during photos and ceremony due to alcohol.
 This is the most important day of your life.
 Be present.
 The wedding party being drunk makes photos 10x harder and longer.
 Sometimes even impossible.